PaulWheatcroft/CarpBuzz/README.md

 <img src="static/images/crud-reviews.png" style="margin: 0;">

 - I can leave a review of a fishery that I visited
-    1. If the user has loged in to the website, when on the reviews section for a fishery they will be able to add a new review via a very clear button at the top of the page
+    1. If the user has logged in to the website, when on the reviews section for a fishery, they will be able to add a new review via a very clear button at the top of the page
     2. The user is then presented with a clear and simple for them to leave their review
 - I can edit my reviews at a later date
-    1. If ther user has already left a review for a fishery the user will be able to edit this review by a large clear 'edit this review' button.
+    1. If the user has already left a review for a fishery the user will be able to edit this review by a large clear 'edit this review' button.
     2. The user is able to change all aspects of their review

 <img src="static/images/yes-delete.png" style="margin: 0;">

 - I can delete my reviews
     1. Also within the edit section there is a clear delete button
-    2. To avoid accidental deletetion the button opens a second prompt to confirm the deletion
+    2. To avoid accidental deletion the button opens a second prompt to confirm the deletion
 >
 > As someone who is currently carp fishing and who is registered to the site
 >